-The "Do Ragdoll Cats Shed?" topic comes up pretty frequently through emails and on our Facebook page.
-And I have been watching Charlie shed like a maniac recently, so I decided to republish this post.
+The “Do Ragdoll Cats Shed?” topic frequently comes up through emails and our Facebook page.
+And I have been watching Charlie shed like a maniac recently, so I am republishing this post.

-Curious readers sometimes ask me, "How much do Ragdoll cats shed?"
-It's a subjective question and there's no way to quantify the amount Ragdoll cats shed.
-The amount they shed depends on:
+Curious readers sometimes ask me, “How much do Ragdoll cats shed?”
+It’s a subjective question, and there’s no way to quantify the amount Ragdoll cats shed.
+The amount they shed depends on the following:

-- What sort of health they are in
+5. What sort of health are they in

 Brushing Routines

-Sometimes brushing a cat regularly is enough to prevent cat mats from forming and comb out any mild ones.
-It’s good to establish brushing habits as early as possible in a kitty’s life before it gets harder for them to become accustomed to it.
+Sometimes regularly brushing a cat is enough to prevent cat mats from forming and comb out any mild ones.
+It’s good to establish brushing habits as early as possible in a kitty’s life before it gets more challenging for them to become accustomed to it.

 Many owners recommend using a reward system to slowly acclimate a cat to brushing.
-Start by simply showing the cat the brush, letting him or her nuzzle it, and then rubbing the brush near the scent glands on the cheeks – giving treats for accepting movements from the cat.
+Start by simply showing the cat the brush, letting them nuzzle it, and then rubbing the brush near the scent glands on the cheeks – giving treats for accepting movements from the cat.

 Then progress to alternating between a few brush strokes and a treat during brushing sessions until your kitty becomes more comfortable.

-Some cats are particularly opposed to grooming under the legs, but there are some tricks and strategies that might allow you to reach the knots in that area.
+Some cats are particularly opposed to grooming under the legs.
+However, some tricks and strategies might allow you to reach the knots in that area.

-We have a download-able ebook, Grooming the Fluff, that will help you learn about the best methods and tools to use to keep that cat hair at bay.
+Our downloadable ebook, Grooming the Fluff, will help you learn about the best methods and tools to keep that cat’s hair at bay.

 You can buy the ShedMonster